rivermont/spidy/README.md

 # Acknowledgements
 I'd like to thank Pluralsight for providing an amazing platfom for learning any language.
 Specifically the Python Fundamentals course by Austin Bingham and Robert Smallshire.

+# Contribute
+We would love your help with anything!
+Right now neither of us have access to a Linux or OS/X machine, so we don't have any documentation for running spidy on those systems.
+If you find a bug raise an issue, and if you have a suggestion, go ahead and fork it.
+We will happily look at anything that you build off of spidy.
+We're not very creative people and we know that there're more ideas out there!

+# License
+Honestly, if you link to this repo and credit `rivermont` and `Falconwarriorr`, and you aren't selling spidy in any way, then we would love for you to distribute it.
+Unless you contributed majorly to the project however, you can't really put your name on it.
+We used the [Gnu General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) (see [LICENSE](https://github.com/rivermont/spidy/blob/master/LICENSE)) as it was the license that best suited our needs.
+Just don't sell it and you should be fine.
+Thanks!